 Creating enough structural strength without sacrificing movement was an artistic and engineering challenge.
 Continuous testing of the stems; their geometry, and their ability to hold varying weights of blooms was one such ‘mystery’ that Sigma Design Company was able to solve for the artist.

 From industrial design to art fabrication, let Sigma Design Company be your one stop engineering design and fabrication partner!
-Links to 2 other projects by the artist:

 Sigma Design Company has extensive experience in designing, developing, optimizing, and manufacturing equipment for clients in the demanding Ag-tech and Food Processing industries.
 Whether you are looking for a solution aimed at the fast-growing ag-tech indoor vertical farms sector, or developing a product for the food processing industry, Sigma will leverage our years of experience to take your concept from an idea to finished product – on time and on budget.